yash-sharma1/docs-site/docs/chain-access.md

 This logic forces the client has to be aware of the current `Sequence Number`, either by reading from the blockchain via API, or keeping counting locally by themselves.
 The encouraged way would be to keep counting locally and re-synchronized from the blockchain periodically.

+## Examples

+[SDK](api-reference/sdk.md) in different languages act as examples to use APIs to access Binance Chain.